Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Jaguars stats and trends

-- The Jaguars have covered the spread once this year when underdogs by 4.5 points or more (in three chances).

-- Jacksonville's games this year have hit the over on one of four set point totals (25%).
+- Jacksonville's games this season have gone over the total in one out of four opportunities (25%).

-- In games that Jacksonville piles up more than 358.3 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Jacksonville amasses over 358.3 yards, the team is 0-2 against the spread and 0-2 overall.

-- This year the Jaguars have turned the ball over nine times, seven more than the Titans' takeaways (2).

 Home and road insights